AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

     - `adguard_app_android` — AdGuard for Android
     - `adguard_app_ios` — AdGuard for iOS
     - `adguard_ext_safari` — AdGuard for Safari
-    - `adguard_ext_chromium` — AdGuard Browser extension for Chrome (and chromium-based browsers, e.g. new Microsoft Edge)
+    - `adguard_ext_chromium` — AdGuard Browser Extension for Chrome (and chromium-based browsers, e.g. new Microsoft Edge)
-    - `adguard_ext_firefox` — AdGuard Browser extension for Firefox
+    - `adguard_ext_firefox` — AdGuard Browser Extension for Firefox
-    - `adguard_ext_edge` — AdGuard Browser extension for Edge Legacy
+    - `adguard_ext_edge` — AdGuard Browser Extension for Edge Legacy
-    - `adguard_ext_opera` — AdGuard Browser extension for Opera
+    - `adguard_ext_opera` — AdGuard Browser Extension for Opera
     - `adguard_ext_android_cb` — AdGuard Content Blocker for mobile Samsung and Yandex browsers
     - `ext_ublock` — special case; this one is declared when a uBlock version of a filter is compiled by the [FiltersRegistry](https://github.com/AdguardTeam/FiltersRegistry)
 - `rules_list` — list of rules